Cornus capitata aka Bentham's Cornel

 Bentham's Cornel, Bentham's Dogwood, Evergreen Dogwood

-How to care for Bentham's Cornel
+How difficult is it to take care of Bentham's Cornel

 With its straightforward care requirements, Bentham's Cornel is a hassle-free plant that anyone can enjoy.